jpetazzo/jpetazzo.github.io/_posts/2019-01-22-docker-compose-kubernetes-1-en.markdown

 https://blog.docker.com/2018/05/kubecon-docker-compose-and-kubernetes-with-docker-for-desktop/
 ).)

-This method is fantastic if we are already using Docker Enterprise Edition, or if we plan to do so ; because in addition to being the simplest option, it's also the most robust, since we'll benefit from Docker Inc's support if needed.
+This method is fantastic if we're already using Docker Enterprise Edition (or plan to), because in addition to being the simplest option, it's also the most robust, since we'll benefit from Docker Inc's support if needed.